k2view-academy/K2View-Academy/articles/03_logical_units/04_LU_properties.md

 # LU Properties

-The Properties tab in the LU window contains the following properties:
+The Properties tab in the LU schema window contains the following properties:

 <table style="width: 900px;">
 <tbody>